Reginald Brabazon, 12th Earl of Meath

 Reginald Brabazon, 12th Earl of Meath (31 July 1841 - 11 October 1929) was an Irish politician and philanthropist.

+The Earl of Meath, photographed by the Bain News Service in 1900.

 Life

 Reginald Brabazon was born into an old Anglo-Irish family in London, the second son of William Brabazon, 11th Earl of Meath and Harriot Brooke.
 When his father succeeded to the Earldom in 1851, Reginald, now the heir (his elder brother, Jacques, died of diphtheria in 1844), was styled Lord Brabazon.
 He was educated at Eton College and in 1863 he became a clerk in the Foreign Office.

 In 1868 he married Lady Mary Jane Maitland, daughter of the 11th Earl of Lauderdale.
 Brabazon served as a diplomat abroad but he refused to go to Athens in 1873 to please his in-laws.
 He was given no alternative posting and while still suspended he resigned in 1877.
 He and his wife did not need to work so they decided to deal with "social problems and the relief of human suffering".
 His charities included the Metropolitan Public Gardens Association which he founded in 1882.
 The association created public parks and gardens in London.
 The Earl and his wife leased Ottershaw Park from 1882 to November 1883 from Sir Edward Colebrooke.
 He was High Sheriff of Wicklow in 1883.

 In May 1887, Brabazon succeeded his father as 12th Earl of Meath.
 Lord Meath was also a prominent Conservative politician in the House of Lords as Baron Chaworth, and an ardent imperialist, and was responsible for the introduction of Empire Day, which was recognised by the British government in 1916.
 He was a member of the London County Council, the Privy Council of Ireland and the Senate of Southern Ireland.
 He was a friend of Baden Powell and an early advocate of the Scout movement, giving Scouts extensive access to Kilruddery.
 He was Chief Scout Commissioner for Ireland and was awarded the Silver Wolf by the Scout Association in 1920.